 - translate English-language content in Parenting in Pictures

-- provide information for parenting practitioners about working cross-culturally.
+- provide information for parenting practitioners about working across cultures.

 Our management of controversial issues will be guided by two key principles: the strength of the scientific evidence, and the need for balance.

-Our approach to potentially controversial issues is to:
+This is our approach to potentially controversial issues:

 - Acknowledge the controversy.

-- If there are scientifically valid arguments on both sides of a controversial topic, we will present both sides of the argument and allow the reader to make their own decision.
+- If there are scientifically valid arguments on both sides of a controversial topic, we will present both sides of the argument and allow users to make their own decisions.

-Our Scientific Advisory Board will help us clarify the science on a specific issue (i.e. advise us on what is and is not known), alert us to recent or seminal research that should be taken into account, propose options to be presented, and advise on the strength or weight to be given to any specific recommendations or advice.
+Our Scientific Advisory Board helps us clarify the science on a specific issue – for example, by advising us on what is and is not known – alerts us to recent or seminal research that should be taken into account, proposes options to be presented, and advises on the strength or weight to be given to any specific recommendations or advice.